Gavin Duffy (sportsman): Return to Connacht

 Duffy rejoined Connacht in late 2006, going on to become a mainstay of the Connacht team.
 He was named as captain for the 2011–12 season, replacing his Galwegians clubmate and fellow Ireland cap-holder John Muldoon in the role.
 In the 2011–12 Heineken Cup Duffy scored a try against former club Harlequins, as well as against Gloucester.
 He scored 4 tries for Connacht in the Pro 12, starting all 22 of their games, as well as all six of their Heineken Cup matches.

-For the 2012–13 season, Duffy did not play as regularly in the same positions for the side.
-This was primarily due to injuries, along with the emergence of the young Robbie Henshaw and the continued use of Dave McSharry, at Duffy's primary positions of fullback and inside centre respectively.
-Duffy failed to play in any of Connacht's 2012–13 Heineken Cup matches, while his appearances in the 2012–13 Pro 12 went down to 16, 3 of these coming from the bench.

 For the 2013–14 Pro 12 and Heineken Cup, Duffy started out the season sharing the captaincy with both Muldoon and Connacht's longest serving player, Michael Swift.
-However, after a poor run of form culminating in a 43-10 defeat against Edinburgh, Craig Clarke, a New Zealand native and the former captain of the Chiefs, was made Connacht's team captain.
+However, after a poor run of form culminating in a 43–10 defeat against Edinburgh, Craig Clarke, a New Zealand native and the former captain of the Chiefs, was made Connacht's team captain.